reed0023/technologycollection/mvp_milestones(v1.0).md

 - [ ] 1.
 Deploy a DAO using the Aragon One Project to the Rinkeby Test Network
     - CEO to officially "deploy" the organization
 - [ ] 2.
-Distribute One TECO Token each individual on the Launch Team
+Distribute One TECO Token to each individual on the Launch Team
     - CEO (JT Ianelli)
       - Address [ ]
     - CTO (Tom Whitbread)